dominikhei/aws-lambda-analyzer/README.md

   Extracted from logs containing `[ERROR]`, grouped by semantic category (e.g., timeout, dependency error).
 - **Notes**:
   Function timeouts do not count as errors
+---
+### Duration Statistics

+- **Source**: Logs Insights
+- **Return Type**: `float32`
+- **Available Aggregations**:
+  - Minimum Duration
+  - Maximum Duration
+  - Median Duration
+  - Mean Duration
+  - 95th Percentile Duration (requires ≥ 20 invocations)
+  - 99th Percentile Duration (requires ≥ 100 invocations)
+  - 95% Confidence Interval of Duration (requires ≥ 30 invocations)
+---

+## Contributing

+If you find any bugs or have ideas for new functionality, please open an Issue or, even better, submit a Pull Request.
+All contributions are welcome!